jdomenechb/xslt2processor/README.md

 $processor->setCache($cacheItemPool);
 ```

 If no cache is provided anyway, the XPath factory has an internal memory-based cache to reuse XPaths already parsed in the current template.
+Note that although this can be faster, this option can use more memory.

 ### XPath
 The full list of available XPath classes can be found under [the XPath src folder](src/XPath).
 But generally, a developer might be more interested in parsing a string that represents an XPath.
 For this goal, the `Factory` class may be more useful: